 200.8.5 Advanced Metering Opt Out Program – [This Section shall become effective May 1, 2014]

+The Advanced Metering Opt Out Program only applies to residential accounts (other than residential accounts with interconnection agreements).
 A member may request to opt out from use of the Cooperative's advanced meter at a service location.
 The Cooperative may grant such request subject to certain qualifications and conditions.

 - Meter Exchange Fee

 A $75 meter exchange fee will be charged for any meter exchange at any service location already equipped with an advanced meter.
 Any member participating in the Advanced Metering Opt Out Program for new service locations will be required to pay the Cooperative’s establishment fee as outlined in the Cooperative’s Tariff for each location.